tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 _Note: `uniq` is a command that that removes consecutive duplicate lines (rows).
 For this reason, the input to `uniq` is almost always sorted beforehand.
 Use `man uniq` to see the description of the `-c` option.
 I use `uniq -c` all the time._

+_Note: `sort -t";"` specifies the delimiter character, also known as a field separator.
+Try `man sort` and search `/field` to see the manual entry for this.

 ---

 </p>